OCFL/ocfl-java/README.md

 mvn test
 ```

-Execute all of the unit tests, integration tests, and checkstyle:
+Execute all of the unit tests, integration tests, and spotless:

 ``` shell
 mvn verify